vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_pientere_tuinen.md

 To get the data you need to scrape the api endpoint.

-When you joined the project you can read [more details](https://help.wecity.nl/data-api-van-pientere-tuinen) in your own account.
+When you joined the project you can read [more details](https://help.wecity.nl/data-api-van-pientere-tuinen) on your own account.

 ```yaml
 {% raw %}